apple-oss-distributions/xnu/doc/vm/memorystatus_kills.md

 ### JETSAM\_REASON\_MEMORY\_IDLE\_EXIT

-These are idle daemon kills on macOS.
-When the memory pressure level escalates above normal, the memorystatus notification thread calls `memorystatus_idle_exit_from_VM` to kill 1 idle daemon.
+These are idle kills.

+On macOS, when the memory pressure level escalates above normal, the memorystatus notification thread calls `memorystatus_idle_exit_from_VM` to kill 1 idle daemon.
 Note that daemons must opt in to pressured exit on macOS.

 ### JETSAM\_REASON\_ZONE\_MAP\_EXHAUSTION